rajkumar-ec/rajkumar-ec.github.io/devlog/mar24-week-1.md

 - **04:00pm** : Script to get missing mats.
 Cleaned up `palettes.json`.
 - **06:00pm** : Worked on missing `names` in db and updated the `choices.json`.
 - **07:30pm** : Testing batch painting.
+- **09:30pm** : png generation is working correctly with minor fixes.
+Rebased the branch to latest catalogues.

+**10:00pm** : signout for the day.

 ---